swati-rajwal/bmi510final/README.md

     devtools::install_github("https://github.com/swati-rajwal/bmi510final")
     ```
 # 🏃Running Examples
-1. Go to `inst/` folder and it contains `Testing_package.r` file with examples.
+1. Go to the `inst/` folder and it contains the `Testing_package.r` file with examples.
 2. Alternatively, once you install the package on your system, you can run `help(package = bmi510final)` and follow this short GIF to run sample examples for any function provided by this package:

 https://github.com/swati-rajwal/bmi510final/assets/145946818/9767933d-bc79-401b-919d-560f00039a0e

 # 🔐Environment Variable and Key
-Once of the functions require you to have `REDCAP_API_TOKEN`.
+One of the functions requires you to have `REDCAP_API_TOKEN`.
 Please follow these steps:
 1. Close R sessions if already open.
-2. Create a .Renviron file in your home directory (i.e., inside 'bmi510final' folder)
+2. Create a .Renviron file in your home directory (i.e., inside the 'bmi510final' folder)
 3. Inside the .Renviron file, define the following environment variable:
     `REDCAP_API_TOKEN`=<your_api_token_here>
 4. Start your R session and now the R session should be able to load the new environment variables.